Next stop: the 2017 Azores Fringe Festival in Pico Island

-One of the reasons why I wrote this blog post for Huffington Post was that I had recently reconnected with my homeland, after a five-day short trip to Flores and Corvo.
-Previously that year, I had published one blog post for each one of the nine islands to showcase their unique personality and vibe – I had grown tired of hearing people talk about the Azores like a cluster when I knew all islands were different from one another.
-And the Azores deserve to be shown for all the things you can do, not just for what they’re known for.
+Previously that year, I published one blog post for each of the 9 islands to showcase their unique personality and vibe.
+I had grown tired of hearing people talk about the Azores like a cluster when I knew all islands contrasted.
+And the Azores deserves to be shown for all the things you can do, not just for what they’re known for.

 Obviously, no one can deny the beauty of the nearly untouched natural landscape.
-That is one of the main reasons why people travel to the Azores and we acknowledge that, for an outsider, it is a pretty spectacular motive to hop on a plane to a secluded destination in the middle of the North Atlantic Ocean.
+That is one of the main reasons why people travel to the Azores.
+We acknowledge that, for an outsider, it is a pretty spectacular reason to hop on a plane to a secluded destination in the middle of the North Atlantic Ocean.

 Over four years, the Azores Fringe Festival – organized by Canadian-born Terry Costa – managed to bring to the islands over 850 artists from 38 countries.
-Although born abroad, Terry lived in Pico island from ages 2 to 14 – this isn’t much different from the reality of most of the islanders who were born in the archipelago and left as teenagers to the mainland.
-We are “outside islanders”; rootless but not quite foreigners.
+Although born abroad, Terry lived in Pico island from ages 2 to 14 – this isn’t much different from most of the islanders born in the archipelago and who left as teenagers to the mainland.

-‘m a firm believer that if you want things to happen, you have to make them happen.
-However, I feel like most people have a biased image of the Portuguese (and I’ll include the Azoreans in the mix) as lazy folks who are always mourning something or complaining about fate or lingering in the past.
-As much as it might seem quirky to portray us like that, that’s not how the story goes anymore.
+I’m a firm believer that if you want things to happen, you have to make them happen.
+However, I feel like most people have a biased image of the Portuguese (and I’ll include the Azoreans in the mix) as lazy folks who are always mourning something or complaining about fate, or lingering in the past.
+As much as it might seem quirky to portray us like that, that’s not how it is.

-Tourism is an important industry on the Azores, but there is so much more that the Islanders want you to see (and it doesn’t always include what the tourism boards think you should see).
-If you read part one and part two of my series “The Azores, a Tale of Three Returns” (the third part will be published soon), you’ll see what I’m talking about.
+Tourism is an important industry in the Azores, but there is so much more that the Islanders want you to see (and it doesn’t always include what the tourism boards think you should see).